This post covers the best things to do in New York City in October.

 This recreational, car-free oasis just 7 minutes from Manhattan is open through October.

 Although you will have to pay $3 for the ferry, you don't need to pay for anything else once you are there.
 Endless activities await you and your family at this playground for people of all ages!

-This is the world’s largest celebration of Italian-American culture and it is on October 14, 2019, starting at 11 am.
-The parade route is along 5th Avenue from 47th Street and 72nd Street (map).
+This is the world's largest celebration of Italian-American culture with a route running along 5th Avenue from 47th Street and 72nd Street (map).

 For suggestions of other things to do in the area once the parade is over, see our post 50+ Things to Do in Midtown Manhattan.

 Open House New York (OHNY)